 #7 – Makes you healthier: Studies show that keeping a gratitude journal caused participants to report 16% fewer physical symptoms, 19% more time spent exercising, 10% less physical pain, 8% more sleep & 25% increased sleep quality.
 It also lowered depressive symptoms by 30% or more, for as long as the practice was continued.

 #10 – Helps you to relax: Gratitude can be used as a simple tool to help bring you into a relaxed mode.
 Meditation has been shown to help reduce stress and increase relaxation, but completely” emptying your mind” can be challenging for those with little experience meditating.
 Using gratitude as the focus for your meditation can help bring you into a meditative state while keeping the “busy mind” occupied.
 Simply, set a timer for 5-10 mins, close your eyes and focus on what you are grateful for.
-Anytime you find yourself thinking of something else, bring Gratitude is the memory of the heartyour thoughts back to gratitude.
+Anytime you find yourself thinking of something else, bring your thoughts back to gratitude.

 #11 – Makes you more resilient: Practicing gratitude regularly requires that we make the conscious choice to focus on what we’re grateful for, over & over again.
 This type of mental honing, strengthens our minds and our ability to take control in the face of adversity.
 The long lasting effects of a Gratitude practice will bring us mental strength that will already be there to help us when times get rough.